Date of Degree: Bachelor of Arts in History (Political Science minor), 2016

 Current Position: Human Resources Generalists, Please Touch Museum, the Children’s Museum of Philadelphia

 I am a young Human Resources professional and the training I received from my studies in History helped prepare me for success in my field.
-My ability to write professionally, analyze and explain volumes of information, and to observe and learn from diverse population sets have made me an invaluable asset to employers.
-In History classes I learned about the complexity of conflict.
-In HR, knowing the best way to articulate a point, and being able to choose the correct words becomes important when handling sensitive issues which could come with a large “price tag” if not handled with the necessary discretion.
-Writing is equally important because policies must me written clearly and concisely so that it is understandable to all employees, but still detailed enough to protect the company.
-I often get to flex my creative writing muscles when writing a new job ad, or if I am trying to garner employee enthusiasm for an upcoming initiative that we all know will be painfully boring.
-I am naturally inclined to track trends in my various projects and often, this information is useful beyond the HR department, as we work very closely with Finance, Operations, and Risk Management.
+My ability to write professionally, analyze and explain large amounts of information, and to observe and learn from diverse population sets have made me an invaluable asset to employers.
+In HR, knowing the best way to articulate a point, and being able to choose the correct words becomes important when handling sensitive issues which could come with a large” price tag” if not handled with the necessary discretion.
+Writing is equally important because policies must me written in a way that the purpose is stated clearly and concisely enough that it is understandable to all employees, but still detailed enough to protect the company.
+I often get to flex my creative writing muscles when I have to post a new job ad, or if I am trying to garner employee enthusiasm for an upcoming initiative that we all know will be painfully boring.
+I am a go to person whenever anyone needs help “wording stuff”.
+I am naturally inclined to track trends in my various projects and often, this information is useful beyond the HR department, as we working very closely with Finance, Operations, and Risk Management.

 I never expected my History studies to lead me to a career in HR.
-I enrolled in my first history during the spring semester of my sophomore year.
-It was a class on the Revolutionary War that I took because it fit into my schedule at a time when having to be anywhere before 10:00am was sacrilege.
+Almost immediately into my first semester at Pitt, I realized that STEM was not the path for me.
+I dabbled in several other potential majors until finally, thanks to the persistent pressure of a friend, I enrolled in my first history during the spring semester of my sophomore year.
+It was a class on the Revolutionary War.
+I only took that class because it fit into my schedule at a time when having to be anywhere before 10:00am was sacrilege.
 From the very first lecture, I felt like I had found a place I could belong.
 By spring break, I had declared my major.

 Recently, I transitioned into a new position at Philadelphia’s beloved Please Touch Museum.
 We’re located in an amazing building that was constructed for the 1876 Centennial Exposition.
 At this stage in my life, I am working my “dream job”.
 Within the next year, I am planning to begin working toward Master’s Degrees in Organizational Development, as well as Museum Studies.